EdbMails EDB Recovery and Migration software

 Export Selected Mailboxes

-• Step 5 Change the ‘Action’ status to Export to start exporting the Public folder to PSTVerify the mailboxes and folders from your EDB and add a label to the export to save the settings for future operations with EdbMails.
-Select the location to save the EDB file and start the Public folder to PST export operation.
+• Step 5: Change the ‘Action’ status to ‘Export’ to start exporting the Public folder to PST.
+Verify the mailboxes and folders from your EDB and click the ‘Continue’ button to proceed

 Export job name